Canada Cybersecurity Compliance

 Canadian Investment Regulatory Organization (CIRO)

 The Canadian Investment Regulatory Organization (CIRO) requires investment firms to comply with its mandatory cybersecurity incident reporting regulations.
 These rules aim to safeguard sensitive financial data and ensure a coordinated response to cyber threats.
-All investment firms regulated by CIRO, including mutual fund dealers, investment dealers, and their affiliates.
+This applies to all investment firms regulated by CIRO, including mutual fund dealers, investment dealers, and their affiliates.

 Key requirements include: